-BENTON, KY (KFVS) - Several lawmakers and community officials have expressed their reactions following a deadly shooting at Marshall County High School.
+BENTON, KY (KFVS) - Several lawmakers and community officials have expressed their reactions following the deadly shooting at Marshall County High School.

-A total of two students were killed and several others were injured when a 15-year-old male student open fired inside the building Tuesday morning.
+A total of two students were killed and several others were injured when a 15-year-old male student open fired inside the building on Tuesday, Jan.
+23.

 CLICK HERE for full coverage of the Heartland School Shooting.

 Since the shooting, students have expressed their shock, and community leaders have shared their love and support on social media.

 Here's a closer look at the reactions to the Marshall County High School shooting.